syncfusion-content/blazor-docs/blazor/input-mask/mask-configuration.md

 ## Include Literals in the Value

-The Include Literals is used to obtain the Value with Masked format.
-You can enable this feature by set true Value for the [EnableLiterals]() property.
-By Default the EnableLiterals value is false.
-Also you can change the EnableLiterals property value Dynamically.
+The Value with Masked format is obtained using IncludeLiterals.
+The [EnableLiterals]() property can be set to true to enable this feature.
+EnableLiterals is set to false by default.
+You can also alter the value of the EnableLiterals attribute dynamically.

 The following example Demonstrates the MaskedTextBox with Dynamic EnableLiterals value.

 {% highlight Razor %}